 - In Instant Pot, add 1 cup water and place trivet inside.
 Place ribs in Instant Pot, on their side and curling in a circle.
 Close the lid, set pressure valve to Sealing and press Pressure Cook on High or Manual for 25 minutes.

-- While ribs are cooking, combine water, tomato paste, applesauce, molasses, apple cider vinegar, honey, onion and garlic powders, mustard, liquid smoke and cayenne pepper in a small pot and stir.
+- (Optional) Homemade BBQ sauce: While ribs are cooking, combine water, tomato paste, applesauce, molasses, apple cider vinegar, honey, onion and garlic powders, mustard, liquid smoke and cayenne pepper in a small pot and stir.
 Bring to a boil and cook half covered on low heat for 10 minutes.
 Set aside.

-- After 25 minute cook time is over, let pressure in wait for 15 minutes and then turn valve to Venting to release remaining pressure.
+- After 25 minutes cook time is over, wait 15 minutes and then turn the valve to Venting position to release remaining pressure.
 Or let pressure release on its own.

 - Preheat broiler to 500 degrees F and position oven rack in the middle.
-Also prep baking sheet by lining with parchment paper or silicone baking mat for broiling.
+Line baking sheet with parchment paper.